 - Some people have asked if they can have checks that are addressed to others sent to their own house so that they can submit the check with a payment stub or so they can hand the check to the payee directly.
 Plastiq does not allow this.

-If you’re new to Plastiq, please consider using my referral link: try.plastiq.com/271735
+If you’re new to Plastiq, consider using my referral link with my thanks: plastiq.com/frequentmiler.

 Is Plastiq reliable?

 I’ve made many bill payments through Plastiq and haven’t had any serious problems.
-All of my ACH payments were delivered in about a week, and check payments were delivered in about 2 weeks.
+In my experience, check payments are typically delivered in about a week, but sometimes take as long as 2 weeks.
+ACH payments are usually delivered in a few days.

-However, quite a few readers have reported problems with Plastiq.
+However, some readers have reported problems with Plastiq.
 Reported issues include:

 - Errors when trying to make payments (Note: this happened to me when I tried to schedule a recurring payment with a new payment source.
 After I made a single immediate payment, the problem cleared up)